Vyral/john-quinn/_posts/2024-07-26-first-time-homebuyer-here-are-3-essential-tips.md

 layout: post
 title: First-Time Homebuyer?
 Here Are 3 Essential Tips!
 date: 2024-07-26 05:00:00
-excerpt: Learn the key steps to make your home buying journey smooth and successful.
+excerpt: Learn the key steps to make your home-buying journey smooth and successful.
 enclosure:
 pullquote: The more you know, the less stressed you'll be as you go through the process.
 enclosure_type: video/mp4